 - (2) All interest is payable in cash and all LIBOR represents 30-day LIBOR unless otherwise indicated.
-For each debt investment we have provided the current interest rate as of September 30, 2010. - (3) The information related to Applied Natural Gas Fuels, Inc. is as of December 31, 2010. - (4) Geneva Wood Fuels LLC senior secured loan reflects the recapitalization which was effective as of October 1, 2010.
-See "- Recent Developments" below. - (5) Weighted average LTV. - (6) Fair value reflects \$730,699 of the capitalized PIK interest in Water Capital USA, Inc. from the Valuation Date thru December 31, 2010 but excludes \$219,925 of the accrued PIK interest earned on our investments in Applied Natural Gas Fuels, Inc. and Water Capital USA, Inc. from January 1, 2011 thru the Transfer Date.
+For each debt investment we have provided the current interest rate as of September 30, 2010 - (3) The information related to Applied Natural Gas Fuels, Inc. is as of December 31, 2010. - (4) Geneva Wood Fuels LLC senior secured loan reflects the recapitalization which was effective as of October 1, 2010.
+See "- Recent Developments" below. - (5) Weighted average LT - (6) Fair value does not include \$723,333 of accrued PIK interest which is comprised of accrued interest for Water Capital USA, Inc.